TogeMaru/receiver-one/README.md

 📄 **Schematic:** Images/schematics/v0.1
 🖼️ **3D Render:** Images/renders/v0.1

-> Fun detail: the board's front silkscreen features a **harp seal pup** — seals are my favorite animals 🦭
+> Fun detail: the board's front silkscreen features a **harp seal pup** because seals are my favorite animals 🦭
+### v1.0 — Stereo Amplifier board (July 23rd)

+The first revision of the official amplifier PCB has been designed.
+It now features:

+- A dual gang A47K potentiometer for volume controls.
+The reason an A47K was used instead of a B47K is because A47K (audio/logarithmic) potentiometer is better by matching the logarithmic way human hearing perceives loudness, giving a smooth and natural volume adjustment instead of most of the volume change happening near one end of the knob.
 ---

 ## 📌 Status